chris-wood/chris-wood.github.io/_drafts/shuffling.md

 In fact, this is not farfetched at all.
 Adida et al. [1] show that any homomorphic encryption scheme can be used to build an inefficient decryption and re-encryption shuffling schemes by obfuscation.
 They also show how to construct efficient shuffling schemes based on the BGN and Paillier encryption schemes.
-In this post, I'll review the fundamental idea behind their shuffle algorithm and then describe an implementation of their re-encryption shuffle algorithm based on a generalized Paillier encryption scheme.
+In this post, I'll review outline fundamental idea behind their shuffle algorithm and then describe an implementation of their re-encryption shuffle algorithm based on a generalized Paillier encryption scheme.

 # Permutations with Homomorphic Encryption